Abdelhakim-gh/Machine-Learning_Data-Analysis_Project/README.md

 > **Abdelhakim EL Ghayoubi**

 - This is a project I worked on to apply the things I learned.
-- I've provided both code and documentation for both projects, as well as a summary for languages `Python` and `R`.
+- I've provided both code and documentation for both projects, as well as a summary for languages `Python` & `R`.
 - Data sets are also provided, make sure to analyze them thoroughly.

 ### Machine Learning Project with ``Python`